christofergass02/software-design-lab/journal.md

 Hour 6: Worked on my application for 3-4 hours

-## Week four (3/27 to 4/3)
+## Week ten (3/27 to 4/3)
 This week I have been focused on the application Sabina and I are creating for Thomas.
 The application is a Oral History App and I first started by drawing out how I conceived the app to look.
 This process was showcased from our presenters and was exceptionally helpful to me for visualizing something I am not sure how to create.
 Other aspects of there discussion that have weighed heavily on me, in a very positive way, was there uncertainty to clarity graph and MSCW technique.
 My meeting with Sabina was exceptionally fruitful.
 Her MVP is different than mine, so we discussed and debated what was essential for the MVP - an ongoing conversation.
-We are very invested in this
+We are very invested in this.
+Following our meeting I created additional pages and linked them to the site.

 Hour 1: Conceptualized the application layout in drawings Hour 2: Meeting with Sabina to create app